A Formal Model for Polarization under Confirmation Bias in Social Networks: Conditions for Polarization

-\begin{restatable}[Conditions for Polarization]{thm}{respolnonzero} Suppose that $\lim_{t \to \infty}\Pfun{\Blft{t}}{\neq}0.$ Then either: \begin{enumerate} \item $\Inter$ is not balanced; \item $\Inter$ is not weakly connected; \item $\Blft{0}$ is radical; or \item for some borderline value $v$, $\lim_{t \to \infty} \Bfun{i}{t} = v$ for each $\agent{i} \in \Agents$. \end{enumerate} \end{restatable} Hence, at least one of the four conditions is necessary for the persistence of polarization.
+Hence, at least one of the four conditions is necessary for the persistence of polarization.
 If (1) then there must be at least one agent that influences more than what he is influenced (or vice versa).
 This is illustrated in Figure~\ref{fig:weakly-graph} from the vaccine example, where Agent 2 is such an agent.
 If (2) then there must be isolated subgroups of agents; e.g., two isolated strongly-connected components where the members of the same component will achieve consensus but the consensus values of the two components may be very different.
 This is illustrated in the fourth row of Figure~\ref{fig:comparing-num-bins}.
 Condition (3) can be ruled out if there is an agent that is not radical, like in all of our examples and simulations.
 As already discussed, (4) depends on the underlying discretization $D_k$ (e.g., assuming equal-length bins if $v$ is borderline in $D_k$ it is not borderline in $D_{k+1}$, see Figure~\ref{fig:borderline-example}.).